USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

 ## CMAQ Tutorial ##
-### Add Chemically Inert Tracer Species to CMAQ ###
+### Add Chemically Inert Gas Phase Tracer Species to CMAQ ###
-Purpose: This tutorial will step you through the process of adding chemically inert tracers to the CMAQ model.
+Purpose: This tutorial will step you through the process of adding chemically inert gas phase tracers to the CMAQ model.
+Inert tracers can be used as a development tool to test mass conservation when modifying processes in CMAQ.
+They can also be used for exploratory analysis such as studying the persistence or impact of initial and/or boundary conditions on air quality model estimates, e.g., [Hogrefe et al. (2017)](https://doi.org/10.1016/j.atmosenv.2017.04.009), [Liu et al. (2018)](https://doi.org/10.5194/acp-18-17157-2018).
+Note that inert tracers are not a replacement for source contribution analysis (e.g., [CMAQ ISAM](../CMAQ_UG_ch11_ISAM.md)) that provides an estimate of how much of a modeled pollutant came from specific sources or processes  ([Baker et al. (2015)](https://doi.org/10.1016/j.atmosenv.2015.10.055)).

 ------------